Robert Sean Leonard

 Robert Lawrence Leonard (born February 28, 1969), known as Robert Sean Leonard, is an American actor.
+He has received a Tony Award and a Obie Award over the course of a career on both stage and screen that started in the 1980s.
 He is best known for his portrayal of Neil Perry in the drama film Dead Poets Society (1989) and Dr. James Wilson in the medical drama series House (2004–2012).

 A prolific stage actor, Leonard won a Tony Award for Best Featured Actor in a Play for his performance in The Invention of Love in 2001.
 His other theater credits include Candida, Long Day's Journey Into Night, Breaking the Code, The Speed of Darkness, Philadelphia, Here I Come!, Arcadia, The Music Man, Born Yesterday, Fifth of July, and To Kill a Mockingbird.

 Early life

 Robert Lawrence Leonard was born in Westwood, New Jersey, on February 28, 1969.
 He grew up in nearby Ridgewood, where he attended Ridgewood High School but later dropped out at 17 to pursue acting.
 He studied at Fordham University and later the Columbia University School of General Studies.
 He studied theater at HB Studio.
-He has a brother named Sean, whose name he adopted as his new middle name when the Screen Actors Guild advised him to take a stage name because his birth name was already taken by another actor.
+He has a brother named Sean, whose name he adopted as his new middle name when the Screen Actors Guild advised him to take a stage name because Robert Leonard was already taken by another actor.